 - The headline is simple and sets the tone and emotion for the rest of the page.

 - This example also highlights the best plan option by adding a fun animated illustration to the package.

 - Directing visitors to a particular plan by highlighting the most profitable option as “most popular” is a common practice.
 Furthermore, adding design emphasis by placing bright colors around the popular section helps guide visitors in choosing a selection.
-Another tip (which isn’t present here) is to anchor the most expensive option first—visitors read left to right and are conditioned to seeing the lowest package first.
+Another tip (which isn’t present here) is to anchor the most expensive option first—visitors read left to right and are conditioned to see the lowest-priced package first.

-- Another best practice followed here is a live chat feature that provides instant user feedback.
+- Another best practice seen here is a live chat feature that provides instant user feedback.

-- The amount of copy on this pricing page is reduced, thus focusing on a small chunk of text above or near the fold so visitors can instead focus on the actual pricing plans.
+- The amount of copy on this pricing page is reduced, which turns the focus on a small chunk of text above or near the fold so visitors can zero in on the actual pricing plans.

 - Another nice feature is the monthly/annual plans toggle that displays the amount of savings per toggle.